Lmanangka/toy-car-with-camera/README.md

 Toy Car with Camera

-This project use Raspberry pi, arduino and computer
+This project used Computer/Laptop with WiFi connection, Raspberry Pi and Arduino nano